smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 The syntax for creating temporary tables varies across database systems.
 These examples work in Microsoft SQL Server.

-Session temporary tables and global temporary tables are two types of temporary tables in SQL.
+Local temporary tables and global temporary tables are two types of temporary tables in SQL.
 The main difference between them is their scope and visibility.

-*  You can use a single octothorpe (#) for a session temporary table and two octothorpes (##) for a global temporary table.
+*  You can use a single octothorpe (#) for a local temporary table and two octothorpes (##) for a global temporary table.
-*  Session temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
+*  Local temporary tables are only visible to the user who created them and are automatically dropped when the user's session ends.
 *  Global temporary tables are available to every user's session.
 *  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
 *  Indexing is allowed on temporary tables.
 *  Temporary tables reside in `tempdb`, and their metadata can be seen in the information schema.

-This creates a session temporary table in SQL Server.
+This creates a local temporary table in SQL Server.

 ```sql
 CREATE TABLE #Employees